jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-2/chapter-2.md

 As they are ignorant how it ought to be done, they are obliged as well as others to apply for authority to the civil court, though they are vested with the power of doing it themselves.
 The power of the father with respect to the property of the son soon went out likewise.

-We find that very early, by a law of Marcianus, the fathers were obliged to provide proper wives for their sons, and to bestow proper portions upon [them];
+Very early, by a law of Marcianus, the fathers were obliged to:
+- provide proper wives for their sons
+- bestow proper portions on them

-and if they refused, the government was to see it done.
+If they refused, the government would see it done.
 This shows that the property after marriage must have been their own.

-The law seems to have been made because the wife brought a fortune along with her, and therefore it was but reasonable the husband should also have some property independent of his father.
+The law seems to have been made because the wife brought a fortune along with her.
+Therefore, it was reasonable that the husband should also have some property independent of his father.

 It must therefore only have been the property of unmarried children over which the parent had any power, and this is not unreasonable.

 The authority of the father was not arbitrary at Rome, for we often find men accused there for not taking proper care of their children, which could hardly have been the case if they could have put them to death.
 Julius Caesar, and after him Augustus, were the first that gave to sons property independent of their fathers.